ambitechstrous/vod-reviewer-coach/README.md

 ## Architecture

-The pipeline is built as three independent Go services under `cmd/`.
-They share a single Go module and common packages under `internal/`.
-Each event-driven service (`sampler`, `extractor`) can run as an AWS Lambda or a standalone binary — the entry point detects the runtime automatically.
-The `analyzer` runs as a persistent HTTP service.
+The backend is split across four independent Go services under `cmd/`, sharing a single Go module and common packages under `internal/`. `sampler`, `extractor`, and `analyzer` are event-driven and each can run as an AWS Lambda or a standalone binary — the entry point detects the runtime automatically. `server` is the one persistent HTTP service; it's not a pipeline stage itself, it's the API the frontend talks to directly (auth, uploads, video listing), and it's what accepts the initial upload and will eventually serve the finished feedback back to the player.

 ```
 Upload → Sampler → Extractor → Analyzer → Feedback